-Promote diverse activities on and along the river
+Promote diverse activities on and along the river that support the community vision for the Birrarung

 The Greenline Project will consider recreational and commercial water-based functions along the Yarra River - Birrarung corridor.
 We need to collaborate with Parks Victoria, Melbourne Water and the local boating community to understand current and future needs.